levkk/rwf/docs/docs/controllers/request.md

 !!! note
     Headers in Rwf are case-insensitive, so `accept` and `Accept` are equivalent.

-Most browsers sent required headers like `Origin`, `Accept`, and `User-Agent`, but that doesn't mean all HTTP clients will.
+Most browsers send required headers like `Origin`, `Accept`, and `User-Agent`, but that doesn't mean all HTTP clients will.
 Checking for valid headers is good practice to avoid bad actors like bots.
 Read more about intercepting HTTP requests with [Middleware](../middleware).

 ## Request body